Who is a Research and Development Software Engineer?

 Key Responsibilities:

-- Designing and Prototyping: Creating initial designs and prototypes for new software products.
+- Designing and developing new software solutions.

 - Knowledge of data structures and algorithms.